The Color Purple (1985 film): Musical film adaptation

 On November 2, 2018, it was announced that a film adaptation of the 2005 stage musical version was in development.
 Spielberg and Jones returned to co-produce, alongside the stage production's producers Winfrey and Scott Sanders.
-On August 25, 2020, it was announced that Marcus Gardley would pen the screenplay and Black is Kings Blitz Bazawule would direct.
+On August 25, 2020, it was announced that Marcus Gardley would pen the screenplay and The Burial of Kojos Blitz Bazawule would direct.
 On December 23, 2020, it was announced that Alice Walker, Rebecca Walker, Kristie Macosko Krieger, Carla Gardini and Mara Jacobs would executive produce.
 H.E.R. and Corey Hawkins were cast in August 2021.
 The film was released on December 25, 2023.
 Although the film performed unsuccessfully at the box office, it did however receive positive reviews from critics and received numerous accolades, including a nomination for Danielle Brooks in Best Supporting Actress at the 96th Academy Awards as well as nominations for two Golden Globe Awards, two BAFTA Awards, two Screen Actors Guild Award, and five Critics' Choice Awards.
 It also earned 19 nominations at the 2024 Black Reel Awards, winning nine; both totals were a record for a musical.